MariahFerns/GCP---E2E-MLOPs-Pipeline/README.md

 # ML-OPS CI/CD Pipeline with GCP

 This guide will help you set up a CI/CD pipeline for your ML models using Google Cloud Platform (GCP).
-This pipeline will enable continuous integration and deployment (CI/CD) with Vertex AI, Cloud Build, and GitHub.
+This pipeline will enable continuous integration and deployment (CI/CD) with Vertex AI, Cloud Build, and GitHub

 ## Prerequisites